Apache Kafka Glossary¶

 - sink connector¶

-- A Kafka Connect connector that publishes (writes) data from a Kafka topic to an external system.
+- A sink connector is a Kafka Connect connector that publishes (writes) data from a Kafka topic to an external system.

 - source connector¶

-- A Kafka Connect connector that subscribes (reads) data from a source (external system), extracts the payload and schema of the data, and publishes (writes) the data to Kafka topics.
+- A source connector is a Kafka Connect connector that subscribes (reads) data from a source (external system), extracts the payload and schema of the data, and publishes (writes) the data to Kafka topics.

 - static egress IP address¶